MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/sales/sales-overview.md

 As you move deals through the stages, you're prompted to create the appropriate entity record to help and guide you through the process.
 The stages can be conditional.
 For example, if you require an internal review of a quote only if the quote uses a custom price list, you can configure that condition in the appropriate stage of the business process.
 The **Internal Review** stage is then shown only for quotes that use a custom price list.
 For all other deals and quotes, the **Estimate** stage is followed by the **Contract** stage.

 > [!NOTE]
-> Project operations has specific pages for Opportunity, Quote, Order, and Invoice entity records.
+> Project Operations has specific pages for Opportunity, Quote, Order, and Invoice entity records.
 You must create these records using the project information pages for these entities.
 Otherwise, you won't be able to open the records from the **Project information** page.
 If you want to open a record from the **Project information** page, you must delete the record and recreate it using the **Project information** page where the business logic for each of these entity types ensures that the **Type** field of the record is set correctly, and all of the mandatory concepts are properly initialized.

 ## Track revisions to quotes and project plans in the sales cycle
-In Project operations, you can't track revisions that are made to a quote.
+In Project Operations, you can't track revisions that are made to a quote.
 Instead, you must mark the existing quote **Closed as Lost** and then create a new quote.
 You can copy a quote or clone a project-based quote.

 ## Track comments and approvals of quotes and project contracts
 You can manage the review and approval of quotes and project contracts by using the record wall and posts.
 Your organization can create custom workflows and plug-ins to assign, redirect, escalate, and manage notifications of review and the approval of work items.